 c. if appropriate, notified in writing of the time allowed for improvement and the consequences (including dismissal) of future violations or failure to improve.

-The following types and levels of disciplinary actions are to be prescribed in a progressive manner.
+The following types and levels of disciplinary actions are described in a progressive manner.
+The steps are intended to allow the employee to correct the behavior prior to the next stage.
 However, the type and extent of disciplinary action shall be governed by the nature, severity, and effect of the violation; the type and frequency of previous violations; the period of time elapsed since a prior offensive act; and consideration of extenuating circumstances.
 More severe levels of disciplinary action may be imposed when a lesser action is deemed inadequate or has not achieved the desired results.
 One or a combination of any of the following disciplinary actions may be imposed.
 All disciplinary actions shall be in writing, and if more than one action is imposed, they shall be on a single document and imposed at the same time.

-This action consists of a written record of a discussion with the employee during which the supervisor explains in detail the reasons for the warning and advises the employee of the action required to correct the unsatisfactory performance or behavior.
-The written record of the warning shall be dated and shall inform the employee of the reason for the warning, the action required for improvement if appropriate, the time allowed for improvement, and the consequences of future violations or failure to improve.
+This is typically the first level of disciplinary action, appropriate for first incidents and lesser violations where efforts to counsel the employee have not been effective.
+This action consists of a written record providing in detail the reasons for the warning and advising the employee of the action required to correct the unsatisfactory performance or behavior, the time allowed for improvement, and the consequences of future violations or failure to improve.
 The employee shall be required to acknowledge receipt and understanding of the warning in writing.
 Such signature does not imply agreement.
 If the employee refuses to sign, the supervisor and a witness shall sign a notation of the employee's refusal on the document.
 A copy of this documentation shall be placed in the employee's personnel file.
 The employee has the right to file a written explanation or denial.

 An employee shall not have a written warning imposed more than once for a single transgression.
 However, written warnings for each additional act of the same or similar nature may be imposed.

-The imposition of a disciplinary probation shall include a written explanation concerning the employee's violation, weaknesses, shortcomings, etc., that have caused the action to take place; the action required for improvement if appropriate; and the time allowed for improvement.
-The employee shall also be informed that if positive action is not taken to correct the noted deficiencies, dismissal may be imminent.
+This level of disciplinary action is appropriate where a written warning was not effective in resolving an issue or for more frequent or serious violations.
+A disciplinary probation may be imposed for a period of up to six months.
+This is a designated time period during which the employee must improve.
+Disciplinary probation may be extended for up to one year with Administrative approval.
+An extension of disciplinary probation shall be considered as a separate disciplinary action.
+The imposition of a disciplinary probation is be be accompanied by a written explanation concerning the employee's violation, performance shortcomings, etc., that have caused the action to take place; the action required for improvement if appropriate; the time allowed for improvement and notice that if positive action is not taken to correct the noted deficiencies, dismissal may be imminent.
 The employee shall be required to acknowledge receipt and understanding of the document by signing the document.
 If the employee refuses to sign, the supervisor and a witness shall sign a notation of the employee's refusal on the document.
 A copy of the document shall then be placed in the employee's personnel file.

 Employees placed on disciplinary probation may not be promoted or granted any salary increase authorized by the Supreme Court other than the "across the board" increase.
 The termination of an employee on disciplinary probation does not preclude recourse in the form of the filing of a grievance by the employee.